intermine/InterMineR/README.md

 ## Usage

-See HTML for detailed API and tutorial:
+See HTML vignette for detailed API and tutorial:

- InterMineR.html
+ vignettes/InterMineR.Rmd

 ## Contributing